All Posts

 Parallelism of Distinct Flow Segments:

 Extensive Usage of Subgraphs!
-In the following situation, imagine B_1 and B_2 each take 5s to execute, whereas C takes 8s.
-In the scenario on the left, D starts actually 13s after A has completed, because B_2 only starts once B1 and C are completed.
+In the following situation, imagine B1 and B_2 each take 5s to execute, whereas C takes 8s.
+In the scenario on the left, D starts actually 13s after A has completed, because B_2 only starts once B1 _and C are completed.
 In the scenario on the right on the other hand, D starts 10s after A completed.
-Wrapping B_1 and B_2 into a subgraph ensures that from the parent graph’s perspective there is one node on the left and one node on the right, and B_2’s execution is not waiting for C’s completion.
-(Note: we always use subgraphs as nodes within the parent graph, vs invoking a subgraph within a node of the parent.)
+Wrapping B1 and B_2 into a subgraph ensures that from the parent graph's perspective there is one node on the left and one node on the right, and B_2's execution is not waiting for C's completion.
+(Note: we always use _subgraphs as nodes within the parent graph, vs invoking a subgraph within a node of the parent.)

 We do have plenty of repeated flow segments that consist of multiple nodes.
 One example is the Extended Search Retrieval, where documents for a given (sub-)question are retrieved.
 At the core, the process consists of a Search, followed by a Relevance Validation of each retrieved doc with respect to the question, and concludes with a reranking of the validated documents.
 To make this repeated process efficient, we wrap it into a subgraph, which is then used either by the main graph or other subgraphs.
 One needs to be careful, as always, with the definition and sharing of the keys between the parent graph and the subgraph.

-- Node Structure
+Node Structure

-- LangGraph versions
+LangGraph versions

 Lastly, here is our current graph (x-ray level set to 1 to limit complexity, so a number of the nodes are actually subgraphs which may contain further subgraphs):